Frequently Asked Questions

 Caregivers must undergo a criminal history background check, with fingerprints submitted, as part of the approval process.
 Any applicant who has been convicted of a criminal offense relating to the felony sale or possession of drugs, narcotics, or controlled substances that occurred within the past 5 years will have their application denied by the state.
 Caregivers must also submit an application for an identification card along with a registration fee, which may be waived or reduced in the event of financial hardship.

-Patients under the age of 18 with a serious medical condition may obtain a West Virginia Marijuana Card through a caregiver.
-For patients under the age of 18, a caregiver may be a parent or legal guardian, a person designated by a parent or guardian, or an individual approved by the DHHR
+Yes, if your child is under 18 and has a serious medical condition, they can obtain a West Virginia Marijuana Card through a caregiver.
+This caregiver can be a parent, legal guardian, someone designated by a parent or guardian, or an individual approved by the DHHR.

 Yes.
 An approved caregiver may serve up to five patients at once.
 Meanwhile, a single patient may be served by up to two caregivers.